defeo/class-cost/technical-annex.md

 electronic voting.
 The primary beneficiaries of these technologies are stakeholders working with blockchains, and more generally financial services.
-The Action will advance the state of the art of time delay
-protocols: providing more powerful constructions, more efficient protocols, and more secure instantiations.
+The Action will advance the state of the art of time delay protocols, providing more powerful constructions, more efficient protocols, and more secure instantiations.

 Finally, in terms of scientific impact, the goal of the action is to